 Brazil

-The mountain fortress where twenty thousand people who escaped slavery built a free nation for nearly a century.
+Twenty thousand people who escaped slavery built a free nation on this mountain fortress.

 The red dirt road climbs through Atlantic Forest until the plateau opens and the weight of what happened here settles over you.
 Wind moves through the grass where Palmares once stood — the largest free settlement of people who escaped slavery in the colonial Americas, home to as many as thirty thousand people.
 Serra da Barriga in Alagoas is not a ruin you photograph.
 It is a place you stand in and feel.